 An aneurysm can occur in many parts of the artery, the organ that is responsible for the flow of oxygen-rich blood from the heart to the other parts of the body.
 An aortic aneurysm happens when a section of the aorta, the body’s main artery, expands, or balloons.
 As an aneurysm continues to enlarge, the walls of the aorta stretch making them much thinner.
 Untreated, aneurysms may rupture, causing potentially fatal bleeding.
 Aneurysms occurring within the chest, or thorax region of the body, are called thoracic aortic aneurysms (TAA).
 Other names are descending aortic aneurysm, thoracic aortic dissection or thoracic aneurysm.

-Causes and symptoms of TAA
+Causes and Symptoms of Thoracic Aortic Aneurysm

 The most common cause of TAA is hardening of the arteries, or atherosclerosis.
 Other causes include aging, inflammation of the aorta, injury from falls or other trauma and certain genetic conditions, such as Marfan syndrome in which an enlarged aorta is found.
 Syphilis is another risk factor.
 In addition, family medical history accounts for about 20% of cases, according to the Society for Vascular Surgery (SVS).
 Adding to all of these risk factors are smoking and high blood pressure (hypertension).